paddymills/hss-markdowns/doc/HSSL_DXF_Import_Spec.md

 Part files should be named using the [job]_[mark]-[revision] format.
 For example: part `x1a` for job `1200018A` with revision `0` would be named `1200018A_x1a-R0`

+### Part Orientation

+Parts should be oriented with the same orientation as they are displayed on the drawing.

 ### Layers

 Entities are to be grouped into the following layers: